viichain/vii-core/docs/readme.md

 title: Overview
 ---

-Stellar is a decentralized, federated peer-to-peer network that allows people to send payments in any asset anywhere in the world instantaneously, and with minimal fee.
+VII is a decentralized, federated peer-to-peer network that allows people to send payments in any asset anywhere in the world instantaneously, and with minimal fee.

-`vii-core` is the core component of this network. `vii-core` is a C++ implementation of the Stellar Consensus Protocol configured to construct a chain of ledgers that are guaranteed to be in agreement across all the participating nodes at all times.
+`vii-core` is the core component of this network. `vii-core` is a C++ implementation of the vii Consensus Protocol configured to construct a chain of ledgers that are guaranteed to be in agreement across all the participating nodes at all times.

-For more detail on the Stellar Consensus Protocol and how it establishes this guarantee see [`src/scp/readme.md`](/src/scp/readme.md).
+For more detail on the vii Consensus Protocol and how it establishes this guarantee see [`src/scp/readme.md`](/src/scp/readme.md).